Parents Involved In College Admissions Scam Turn To Prison Consultant Justin Paperny

 In addition, Desperate Housewives star Felicity Huffman has been charged with paying Rick Singer $15,000 for her daughter’s SAT scores to be boosted.
 Singer is the alleged leader and organizer of the scam and could be facing a maximum of 65 years behind bars for his involvement, according to NBC News.

 On Friday, Huffman and Loughlin will appear before a judge for the next stage of the criminal process.
-They are among the 15 total parents scheduled to visit court that day.
+They are among the 15 parents scheduled to visit court that day.

-With the future in the balance for so many of these wealthy individuals, Paperny’s job is give it to them straight and provide insight into the kind of life they could have.
+With the future in the balance for so many of these wealthy individuals, Paperny’s job is to give it to them straight and provide insight into the kind of life they could have.
 After having spoken to several of these parents, the thing that surprised him the most was how many don’t seem to yet be taking responsibility for their actions.
-They could be due for a major reality check.
+He believes they could be due for a major reality check.